sparisi/gym_minatar/README.md

             <img src="figures/asterix.gif" height=150 width=150 align="left"/>
         </figure>
     </a>
-    The player (green) collects treasures (blue) while avoiding enemies (red).
+    The player (green) has to collect treasures (blue) while avoiding enemies (red).
     Entities (treasures and enemies) move at different speed, denoted by the trail behind them.
     After an entity leaves the screen (or is collected, if treasure) some time must pass before a new one randomly appears.
     Over time, entity speed increases over time and respawn wait time decreases.
+    There are 5 actions (`LEFT, DOWN, RIGHT, UP, NO-OP`) and the observation space is
 </div>

 ### `Gym-MinAtar/Seaquest-v1`